 The requirements for Spinal Screening apply each year for all children who attend public and private schools, to detect abnormal spinal curvature in accordance with the following schedule:

-A student may be exempted from the mandated Spinal Screening if the parent/guardian submits a record to the school nurse prior to the spinal screening at the campus.
+A student may be exempted from the mandated Vision, Hearing, or Spinal Screening if the parent/guardian submits an affidavit of exemption to the school nurse prior to the screening at the campus.
+The professional examination must be properly conducted during the grade year in which the screening is required and submitted to the school nurse by January 30 of the current year.
 The professional examination must be properly conducted during the grade year in which the screening is required.
 The TX UIL Preparticipation Physical Evaluation-Medical History Form meets this requirement.
 The documentation must be signed and dated by a licensed professional.

 Click here to learn more about these requirements.